 Loose, spontaneous, just how The Doors should be

-Jim Morrison might well have been a complete soak, and an arsehole to boot, but he certainly knew how to write a song or two.
+Jim Morrison might well have been a complete soak, but he certainly knew how to write a song or two.
 You have to give him that at least.
 And whether you love him or hate him, without his Bacchanalian bravado, and shaman theatrics, the likes of Iggy Pop, Patti Smith, or even Ian Curtis, might have found the stage a far lonelier place (you can also throw Michael Hutchence into the mix).
 And while for all his misshapen poetic tendencies when performing, at least Morrison never resorted to slashing himself publicly with a razor a la Julian Cope in order to garner a mob’s attention (he is rumoured to have flashed his willy in an arena, but this has never been proven).
 No self harm for him; because old Jimbo loved nothing more than to corral a crowd with poetry and good old fashioned verbal abuse, sometimes even telling the audience that they were nothing but a “bunch of sheep”, obviously aware of the fact that many of his fans saw him as their very own messianic leader.
 Perhaps such open disdain was Morrison’s own way of getting youth to think for themselves, a sort of Socrates for the ‘60’s, questioning society and all it represented.
 Why be a part of that flock, or any flock?
 Just be you, follow your own path, and everything will be alright man.
 Or will it?

 L.A.
 Woman does not answer this question, or any question, philosophical or otherwise.
 Here, the Doors are no longer asking us to “break on through”, be it your side, their side, or any other for that matter.
 This record is a personal experience, from the rebirth of “The Changeling”, the first track, to its last, the existential “Riders on the Storm”.
 Gone is the preposterous preaching of their early days, supplanted instead with the realisation that in this modern consumer age, where all products are considered equal, that we ourselves have become the products, whether we like it or not.
 Yes, ladies and gentlemen, the 60’s had well and truly come to an end, and rock & roll was a fast sinking ship, where it was every man for himself.